managerdata404/GeoGames/README.md

 ## Overview

-Geosciences cover a vast array of topics, including geology, meteorology, oceanography, and environmental science.
+Geosciences cover a vast array of topics, including geology, geophysics, meteorology, oceanography, and environmental science.
 This gaming platform aims to make learning about these subjects fun and interactive by incorporating educational games that challenge and entertain.

 ## Features